rolandyuwy/tp/docs/DeveloperGuide.md

 This document is a Developer Guide meant to assist project developers in understanding the various aspects in the production of SimplyKitchen.

-The [Setting up, getting started](#setting-up-getting-started) section guides you in setting up the code base on your computer and helps you begin working on the project.
+The [Setting up, Getting started](#setting-up-getting-started) section guides you in setting up the code base on your computer and helps you begin working on the project.

 The [Design](#design) section helps you understand the design of the code base as a whole and its various components.
 This section contains effective UML Diagrams which can help you understand the OOP structure of the code and the execution flow of the app.